Nilotpalofficial/portfolio/README.md

 # portfolio
-i create  this project using JavaScript .
+i create  this project using HTML,CSS .